awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/nodejs-dynamodb-tutorial.md

 1. Choose **Delete**\.

-## Next Steps<a name="nodejs-dynamodb-tutorial-nextsteps"></a>
+## Next steps<a name="nodejs-dynamodb-tutorial-nextsteps"></a>

 As you continue to develop your application, you'll probably want to manage environments and deploy your application without manually creating a \.zip file and uploading it to the Elastic Beanstalk console\.
 The [Elastic Beanstalk Command Line Interface](eb-cli3.md) \(EB CLI\) provides easy\-to\-use commands for creating, configuring, and deploying applications to Elastic Beanstalk environments from the command line\.

 The sample application uses configuration files to configure software settings and create AWS resources as part of your environment\.
-See [Advanced Environment Customization with Configuration Files \(`.ebextensions`\)](ebextensions.md) for more information about configuration files and their use\.
+See [Advanced environment customization with configuration files \(`.ebextensions`\)](ebextensions.md) for more information about configuration files and their use\.

 The sample application for this tutorial uses the Express web framework for Node\.js\.
 For more information about Express, see the official documentation at [expressjs\.com](https://expressjs.com)\.